 If students are taught the dangers of consuming alcohol and smoking, so too should they be taught the realities of technology addiction and how to successfully manage their tech use.

-Teachers at every level, especially higher-education, need to understand that "self-control" is easier said than done, and as many as 1 in 5 students entering college may already be addicted.
+Teachers at every level — especially higher education where the pressures and new experiences of college can be unmanageable for many — must understand that "self-control" is easier said than done, and as many as 1 in 5 students entering college may already be addicted.
 So rather than simply injecting technology into the classroom with polls and games that live on their tempting smartphones, educators should consider offline alternatives for their students as well.

 For example, if homework, team projects, and even the courses themselves are bound to a virtual existence , alternatively working to hard to create real, analog, and offline spaces for discussion and deeper thinking inside the classroom is where educators need to start.